stebas101/stebas101.github.io/_posts/2021-11-25-TTB04 - subplot indicators.md

 ### Multiple subplots with matplotlib

-At this stage we need to delve into some technical aspects of how Matplotlib works: That is how we can harness its multiple plots capabilities and craft publishing quality charts.
+At this stage we need to delve into some technical aspects of how Matplotlib works: this is how we can harness its multiple plots capabilities and craft publishing quality charts.
 All the code provided assumes that you are using **Jupyter Notebook**.
 If instead, you are using a more conventional text editor or the command line, you will need to add:
 ```
 plt.show()
 ```